Category: beauty

 And because I wouldn’t stop talking about Youtheory Collagen to my sister, my sister has also decided to try these collagen tablets.
 She also takes extra biotin.
 We had a conversation the other day about how in taking these, hair seems to grow faster everywhere.

 My sister’s mentioned that she’s starting to hate how often she’s had to shave.
 Not an issue for me, but my sister is not the biggest fan of it.
+Like gurl.

 Am I contributing to climate change?